-By its very nature, the garage is a no man's (or no woman's) land.
-It isn't exactly part of the house, but it's not outdoors, either.
+By its very nature, a garage is a no man's (or in my case, woman's) land.
+Garages aren't exactly part of the house, but they're not outdoors, either.